hugonvilla/CIDR/README.md

 # CIDR
 CIDR: Classroom Interaction Detection and Recognition System.
 Process first-person video recordings in a preschool classroom to detect interactions with teachers and peers, as well as decoding child-directed speech.
+As detailed in the paper "Automatized analysis of children’s exposure to child-directed speech in reschool settings: Validation and application." https://doi.org/10.1371/journal.pone.0242511

 PROTOCOL: